pynapple-org/pynapple/doc/user_guide/06_tuning_curves.md

     )
 ```

-To make things easier in the future, here is a function that can serve
+To make things easier in the future, here is a function that does all of this:
-as a starting point for your needs:
 ```{code-cell} ipython3
 def compute_tuning_curves_with_error_bars(
     data, features, bins, range, feature_names, n_splits